qureshiaman/qureshiaman/README.md

 - 👋 Hi, I’m @qureshiaman
 - 👀 I’m interested in Networking
 - 🌱 I’m currently learning linux
 - 💞️ I’m looking to collaborate on
+- 📄 I have 5y experiences in Copmuter Hardware and software & working
+-
-- 📫 How to reach me ...
+- 📫 How to reach me qureshiaman9822@gmail.com

 <!---
 qureshiaman/qureshiaman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.